dojo/docs/dojox/grid/EnhancedGrid/plugins/Exporter.rst

 args            Object              Optional(default to {})     An argument to define fetchArgs and writerArgs like:
                                                                 { fetchArgs: {...}, writerArgs: {...} }
                                                                 fetchArgs is some arguments for store.fetch.
-                                                                writerArgs is some arguments for the current wirter. onExported      function(string)    Mandatory                   Call back function when export result is ready.
+                                                                writerArgs is some arguments for the current writer. onExported      function(string)    Mandatory                   Call back function when export result is ready.
 ==============  ==================  ==========================  ===========================================================